mradosevich/CocciMicrobialCommunities/README.md

 Raw 16S and ITS2 sequencing files for this project can be found on the NCBI Sequence Read Archives under accession numbers #### and ####.

-This repository contains the following data folders and files:
+This repository contains the following data files:

-1. A folder with quality control outputs for the ITS2 sequencing data
-2. A folder with quality control outputs for the 16S sequencing data
-3. A folder with all ITS2 QIIME2 objects
-4. A folder with all 16S QIIME2 objects
-5. tsv table with all ITS2 sequences matched to fungal taxa using the UNITE database
-6. tsv table with all 16S sequences matched to bacterial taxa using the SILVA database
+1. feature-table outputs from qiime2 (.tsv tables with columns as samples and rows as fungal or bacterial taxa, with values corresponding to sequence read counts)
+2. a .csv file with all sample metadata used in analyses
+3. a .csv file matching sample barcodes in the metadata file to sequencing library filenames

 And the following code scripts:
 1. A shell script for taking the raw fasta files through the QIIME2 pipeline using the command-line interface